usnistgov/sesame/doc/reference/sesame.rst

 :mod:`sesame` -- Top level package
 ==================================

+.. module:: sesame

-We provide short names for a few objects from the sub-packages.
+We provide short names for a few objects and methods from the sub-packages.
 Otherwise, this package has no functionality of its own.

 The version of Sesame is available under the name ``__version__``.